-Today I am going to share with you a healthy risotto recipe is bursting with delicious flavor!
-This sweet potato sundried tomato risotto recipe is from the brand new book The Calcium Connection: The Little-Known Enzyme at the Root of Your Cellular Health (April 6, Skyhorse) by Brunde Broady.
+Today I am going to share with you a healthy risotto recipe that is bursting with delicious flavor!
+This sun dried tomato sweet potato risotto recipe is from the brand new book The Calcium Connection: The Little-Known Enzyme at the Root of Your Cellular Health (April 6, Skyhorse) by Brunde Broady.
 Because Calcium ATPase is an enzyme that serves as a critical biomarker of health, she provides practical methods to protect your levels of Calcium ATPase from avoiding household toxins to recipes that boost Calcium ATPase levels and overall health.

 Broady worked with expert Stefanie Sacks, MS, CNS, CDN, a culinary nutritionist and author of What The Fork Are You Eating, to create this recipe for The Calcium Connection.
 Sure, I love that it is a healthy choice but I love that it tastes good even more!
 Thanks to Skyhorse for allowing me to republish her recipe here.

 Sweet Potato Sundried Tomato Risotto

 Description of the risotto recipe from the book-

 I am a huge risotto fan but hold the dairy please as well as the traditional complexities of cooking it!
 For years I have been experimenting with ways to make this Italian specialty with ease and without too many heavy ingredients.
 So here is my version that can appeal to the vegans as well as those who want a little parmesan.
 Once you master this dish, you can easily get creative with the vegetables you add in (i.e. try asparagus and tomato at some point).
 Enjoy over the course of a few days or freeze for up to 2-3 months.